kizniche/Mycodo/mycodo-manual.md

 Setting | Description
 -------------------- | ----------------------------------------------
 Activate/Deactivate | Turn a particular PID controller on or off.
-Pause | When paused, the PID will not turn on the associated relays, and settings can be changed without losing current PID output values.
+Pause | When paused, the PID will not turn on the associated outputs, and settings can be changed without losing current PID output values.
-Hold | When held, the PID will turn on the associated relays, and settings can be changed without losing current PID output values.
+Hold | When held, the PID will turn on the associated outputs, and settings can be changed without losing current PID output values.
 Resume | Resume a PID controller from being held or paused.
 Setpoint | This is the specific point you would like the environment to be regaulted at.
 For example, if you would like the humidity regulated to 60%, enter 60.
 Direction | This is the direction that you wish to regulate.
 For example, if you only require the temperature to be raised, set this to "Up," but if you require regulation up and down, set this to "Both."
-Period | This is the duration between when the PID relay turns off amd when the sensor takes another measurement, the PID is updated, and the relay is turned on again for another duration.
+Period | This is the duration between when the PID acquires a measurement, the PID is updated, and the output is modulated.
 Max Age | The time (in seconds) that the sensor measurement age is required to be less than.
-If the measurement is not younger than this age, the measurement is thrown out and the PID will not actuate the relay.
+If the measurement is not younger than this age, the measurement is thrown out and the PID will not actuate the output.
 This is a safety measure to ensure the PID is only using recent measurements.
-Raise Relay | This is the relay that will cause the particular environmental condition to rise.
+Raise Output | This is the output that will cause the particular environmental condition to rise.
 In the case of raising the temperature, this may be a heating pad or coil.
-Min Duration (raise) | This is the minimum that the PID output must be before the Up Relay turns on.
-If the PID output exceeds this minimum, the Up Relay will turn on for the PID output number of seconds.
+Min Duration (raise) | This is the minimum that the PID output must be before the Up Output turns on.
+If the PID output exceeds this minimum, the Up Output will turn on for the PID output number of seconds.
-Max Duration (raise) | This is the maximum duration the Up Relay is allowed to turn on for.
-If the PID output exceeds this number, the Up Relay will turn on for no greater than this duration of time.
+Max Duration (raise) | This is the maximum duration the Up Output is allowed to turn on for.
+If the PID output exceeds this number, the Up Output will turn on for no greater than this duration of time.
-Lower Relay | This is the relay that will cause the particular environmental condition to lower.
+Lower Output | This is the output that will cause the particular environmental condition to lower.
 In the case of lowering the CO<sub>2</sub>, this may be an exhaust fan.
-Min Duration (lower) | This is the minimum that the PID output must be before the Down Relay turns on.
-If the PID output exceeds this minimum, the Down Relay will turn on for the PID output number of seconds.
+Min Duration (lower) | This is the minimum that the PID output must be before the Down Output turns on.
+If the PID output exceeds this minimum, the Down Output will turn on for the PID output number of seconds.
-Max Duration (lower) | This is the maximum duration the Down Relay is allowed to turn on for. if the PID output exceeds this number, the Down Relay will turn on for no greater than this duration of time.
+Max Duration (lower) | This is the maximum duration the Down Output is allowed to turn on for. if the PID output exceeds this number, the Down Output will turn on for no greater than this duration of time.
 K~P~ | Proportional coefficient (non-negative).
 Accounts for present values of the error.
 For example, if the error is large and positive, the control output will also be large and positive.
 K~I~ | Integral coefficient (non-negative).
 Accounts for past values of the error.
 For example, if the current output is not sufficiently strong, the integral of the error will accumulate over time, and the controller will respond by applying a stronger action.
 K~D~ | Derivative coefficient (non-negative).
 Accounts for predicted future values of the error, based on its current rate of change.